tamvcspk/vid-kit-simple/docs/architecture.md

 ## **Conclusion**

 This architecture leverages Tauri's power to combine a modern frontend (React, TypeScript, SCSS, PrimeReact) with a robust Rust backend.
 The clear separation between interface and business logic ensures the application is maintainable, scalable, and performant when handling complex video tasks.
-Using JSON for PresetManager is suitable for small data volumes and the application's simple requirements, while Rust provides safety and optimal performance for video processing through the ffmpeg-next crate, which offers direct access to the FFmpeg API.
+Using JSON for PresetManager is suitable for small data volumes and the application's simple requirements, while Rust provides safety and optimal performance for ffmpeg-related processing.

 The feature-based directory structure enhances modularity and maintainability, making it easier to extend the application with new features while keeping related code together.
 This organization also improves team collaboration by allowing developers to work on separate features with minimal conflicts.